If you’re in the market for a new reading tablet, which one should you buy? The ongoing popularity of ebooks means there are more choices than ever.

 Kobo Clara HD

 If you’re the type of person who spends every free second with your head in a book, the weight of your reading tablet is an essential factor to consider.

+A post-release software update redesigned the built-in OverDrive library; it’s now the best device on the market if OverDrive is your primary source of reading content.
 The device itself has a 6-inch screen, 300ppi resolution, 8GB of storage, and can read EPUB, PDF, TXT, HTML, RTF, CBZ, and CBR files natively.